jamescherti/outline-indent.el/README.md

   :custom
   (outline-indent-ellipsis " ▼ "))

-;; The make-window-start-visible parameter is set to ensure that the ;; beginning of the window always remains visible during certain actions, ;; such as when all folds are collapsed.
+;; Ensure that the window-start always remains visible during certain actions, ;; such as when all folds are collapsed.
 (setq-default make-window-start-visible t)
 ```